kmjones1979/scaffold-eth-2-solidity/README.md

 2. Create a new function to update our greeting

+This function will take in a string and then update the state for `greeting` along with increment the `totalCounter` by 1.

 ```
 	function setGreeting(string memory _newGreeting) public {
 		// Change state variables